English

 It wasn’t long before Washington and London’s investment in Tutu paid off.
 By 1989, then President F. W. De Klerk, along with the international and South African mining corporations, banks and other major corporations, came reluctantly to the conclusion that only Mandela, the ANC and its political nexus of COSATU and the SACP could provide the capitalist class with a political life jacket.
 Without their assistance, capitalism could not survive in South Africa and its collapse could trigger an eruption of political and social conflict in all the former colonies of the imperialist powers.

-President de Klerk and Nelson Mandela shake hands at the Annual Meeting of the World Economic Forum held in Davos, 1992.
+South Africa President F.W. de Klerk (left) and ANC leader Nelson Mandela shake hands at the Annual Meeting of the World Economic Forum held in Davos, 1992.
 [Photo by World Economic Forum / CC BY-SA 4.0]

 In February 1990, de Klerk announced the lifting of the ban on political parties such as the ANC and signaled the end of apartheid and white minority rule.